Private sector participation in Nazi crimes: Forced labor

 Beginning in 1941, private sector companies leased concentration camp prisoners for forced labor projects.
 The most notorious example is IG Farben's factory at Monowitz concentration camp.
 An estimated 35,000 prisoners were forced to work there, of whom 25,000 died.
 Other major users of forced labor were the Krupp and Flick concerns; Flick used 40,000 slave laborers at one time from the start of the war, more than any other steel company.
 Subsidiaries of United States companies in Germany also used slave labor during the war.

 The price to hire concentration camp prisoners was, until the end of 1942, three or four Reichsmarks daily.
 This price included the clothing and food of prisoners as well as hiring SS guard details, but the companies had to pay for accommodation and medical care.
 Therefore, they had a significant effect on the conditions in the camps.
 Prisoners did not receive any of the money.
 The per diem cost encouraged employers to push for the extension of the working day as much as possible, which increased the mortality rate of prisoners.

 Nazi human experimentation

-Hoechst AG, part of IG Farben, arranged for Nazi human experimentation to be carried out on unwilling prisoners at Buchenwald, Auschwitz, and Mauthausen.
+IG Farben, arranged for Nazi human experimentation to be carried out on unwilling prisoners at Buchenwald, Auschwitz, and Mauthausen.
 During these experiments, prisoners were deliberately infected with typhus to see whether a drug would be effective.
 In both treatment and control groups, 50 percent died.